Table of Contents

 - Your power supply is over 2 years or more in age

 I remember when I had to upgrade my power supply because it was producing what seemed to be groaning sounds of which I could feel the vibrations from through my desk.
 It did take a couple of hours to replace that power supply.
 However, the upgrade was well worth it knowing that my PC components were no longer in jeopardy due to the voltage protects available with my new power supply.
-Check out our list of the best gaming power supplies under $50 for your PC.
+Check out our list of gaming power supplies under $50 for your PC.

 Upgrade Your Peripherals